akshathjain/sliding_up_panel/README.md

 #### Rounding the Borders
-Modern design principles (especially in the Material Design Refresh), emphasize rounded borders.
+Modern design principles (especially in the Material Design Refresh) emphasize rounded borders.
 A similar effect can be easily achieved by providing a non-null `BorderRadiusGeometry` to the `borderRadius` property.
 Note that this only curves the border on the underlying panel itself: any children passed to `childFront` or `childCollapsed` must also have their borders curved separately in order to achieve a uniform effect.
 For example:

 ```